tyleragreen/tyleragreen-site/_posts/2016-03-08-i-spot-transfort-max-buses.md

   - fort collins
   - transfort
 ---
 If you wanted to see pictures of all <del>six</del> <del>eight</del> nine Transfort MAX buses, you are in luck!
 Please join me as we tour the fleet of North American Bus Industries vehicles.
-And no, I&#8217;m not the first person to <a href="http://www.citylab.com/commute/2014/01/bus-spotting-train-spotting-weirder/8021/" target="_blank">practice bus spotting</a>.
+And no, I'm not the first person to <a href="http://www.citylab.com/commute/2014/01/bus-spotting-train-spotting-weirder/8021/" target="_blank">practice bus spotting</a>.

-Aside: please raise your hand if you were also worried upon discovering the first verb in the first sentence on <a href="https://en.wikipedia.org/wiki/North_American_Bus_Industries" target="_blank">NABI&#8217;s Wikipedia page</a> is in past tense. &#8220;NABI Bus, LLC (NABI) **was** a designer and producer of heavy-duty transit buses&#8230;&#8221; The NABI brand was discontinued in 2014 (the year the MAX opened) and its plants will now produce buses for its parent brand, New Flyer.
+Aside: please raise your hand if you were also worried upon discovering the first verb in the first sentence on <a href="https://en.wikipedia.org/wiki/North_American_Bus_Industries" target="_blank">NABI's Wikipedia page</a> is in past tense. &#8220;NABI Bus, LLC (NABI) **was** a designer and producer of heavy-duty transit buses&#8230;&#8221; The NABI brand was discontinued in 2014 (the year the MAX opened) and its plants will now produce buses for its parent brand, New Flyer.
 I hope NABI spare parts were not also discontinued.

 ## MAX 79